Documentation

 This include directives in the format {key: value} such as {title: My Song}.

-Directives enable you to set data about the songs, such as title, artist, key, capo position.
-View all supported directives.
+Directives enable you to set data about the songs, such as title, artist, key, capo position, etc. View all supported directives.

 Apart from directives, the main bulk of your songs will be main up of chords and lyrics.